libratbag/libratbag/DBusInterface.md

 Index of the button
 #### `Type`
-- type: `s`, read-only, constant
+- type: `u`, read-only, constant

-String describing the button type
+Enum describing the button physical type.
+This type is unrelated to the logical button mapping and serves to easily identify the button on the device.
 #### `ButtonMapping`
 - type: `u`, read-only, mutable